 DNA Testing for Children born through Surrogacy

 Have you had a child by IVF?
 Have you sought surrogacy treatment abroad, outside the United States of America?
-If you need to bring your child back to the USA, you will probably have the authorities request some type of proof that you are in fact the true, biological parent of the child (for more information about surrogacy and DNA analysis visit this page).
+If you need to bring your child back to the USA, you will probably have the authorities request some type of proof that you are in fact the true, biological parent of the child (for more information visit this page about surrogacy DNA test).
 This is a complex issue but often arises in cases of surrogacy.
 To be able to prove you are the parent, your sperm or egg (depending on whether you are male or female) must have been used for fertilization and implantation.
 A DNA test can be done and this will help get the ball rolling for any VISA entitlements or citizenship claims you will be making for your child or children.
 The most common type of DNA test carried out is a maternity surrogacy test and a paternity surrogacy test.
 There are other reasons to carry out a surrogacy test – if you only need the test for peace of mind, you can do a simple home test which will save you time and money.